russelltg/wl-screenrec/README.md

 ## From source using cargo

-Install ffmpeg, which is a required dependency.
+Install ffmpeg 6 or later, which is a required dependency. ffmpeg 5 may work, but is untested (open an issue or PR if you test with ffmpeg 5 so I can update these docs on if it works or not)

 ```bash
 cargo install wl-screenrec # stable version